epam/road-ios-framework/Documents/CodingConventions.md

 	#import "OtherClass.h"
 	```

-2. Use class/protocol forward declarations instead if imports in header files whenever possible to reduce compilation time.
+2. Use class/protocol forward declarations instead of imports in header files whenever possible to reduce compilation time.
 3. `#import` Objective-C/Objective-C++ headers, and `#include` C/C++ headers.
-Objective-C headers usually do not have `#define` guards, and expect to be included only by `#import`.
+Objective-C headers should not have `#define` guards as they are already encapsulated in `#import`.
 Standard C and C++ headers without any Objective-C in them can expect to be included by ordinary C and C++ files.
 Since there is no `#import` in standard C or C++, such files will be included by `#include` in those cases.
 Using `#include` for them in Objective-C source files as well means that these headers will always be included with the same semantics.

 #### 3.1.2.Pragma
 1. Use `#pragma mark` declarations in implementation file to categorize methods into functional groupings and protocol implementations.